SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <details markdown="1">
 <summary><ins>Celebrate and Gain Followers</ins></summary>
 Get drunk and get known!
-For each Valuable spent in such way, you gain a hangover and a new random [friend](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html) in town.
+For each Valuable spent in such way, you gain a hangover and a new random [friend](https://coinsandscrolls.blogspot.com/2017/06/osr-table-of-camp-followers.html).
 This friend will do favours for you but stay in this town.
 If you end up spending the equivalent of a Treasure, one of your friends becomes a **Follower** and goes with you in your adventures, acting as a class-less character (until it levels up!).
-Followers take Psyche slots.
 </details>

 <details markdown="1">
 <summary><ins>Craft</ins></summary>
 You need raw materials (like the skin of a monster you’ve slain) to craft and spend as much loot as you want on tools.
 The object you craft can be anything made mainly with the provided materials.
-If you used mundane tools, the result will be mundane; if you spend valuable tools, the object will be special; and if you spend the equivalent of a treasure for the tools, it will be magical.
+If you used mundane tools, the result will be mundane; if you invest additional valuables in it, the object will be special; and if you spend the equivalent of a treasure to make it, it will be magical.
 Discuss what you want with the referee.
 </details>

 <details markdown="1">